 The City of Philadelphia, through the Mayor's Office of Information Services and the Free Library, is making municipal resources available to the citizens of Philadelphia through the Internet.
 For more information, select a category below.

-City of Philadelphia City Controller – Alan Butkovitz's Office
+City of Philadelphia City Controller – Rebecca Rhynhart's Office

 The City Controller is the government's elected auditor.
 Here is a database of agency audits, a mechanism to report fraud and waste, and the City Budget at a glance.

 Here are many of the official publications of the City of Philadelphia Personnel Department, with links to Civil Service Job Opportunities and Civil Service Regulations.

 Philadelphia City Scholarship Program

 The Philadelphia City Scholarship Program provides four-year assistance to undergraduate students in the amount of $1,000 per academic year.
 The program has been in existence since 1959 and has made awards to over 2,500 students.
 Applicants to the scholarship program must be in their final year of high school at the time of application.
 Additionally, the parents or legal guardians of students are required to be residents of the City of Philadelphia.
 City Scholarships are to be used for college costs at accredited colleges and universities in Philadelphia, Bucks, Chester, Delaware or Montgomery counties.